-This is the experience of many people and they wonder why they feel uninspired, deadened and not able to enjoy their lives with an overriding sense that life is passing them by.
+This is the experience of many people.
+And then you wonder why you feel uninspired, deadened and not able to enjoy your life with an overriding sense that life is passing you by.

-And it is true, life is passing them by.
+And it is true, life is passing you by.

 The Disappearing Creative Side